Could my dog get and spread the new Coronavirus infection?

 Human transmission is what led to the global pandemic.
 However, the reports on the infection found in a dog triggered a new kind of panic.
-Unfortunately, many people are abandoning their dogs.
-Animal rescues globally are reporting an influx of surrendered dogs.
+Many people were abandoning their dogs.
+Animal rescues globally were reporting an influx of surrendered dogs.
 People are afraid that their dogs could carry and communicate the disease.

 There is no evidence of our dogs being a threat to us.
 There is, however, evidence that pet dogs are being harmed as a result of our fears.

 Further information: Unfounded Fears That Dogs Can Spread COVID-19 Can Cause Harm

 There is an important reporting of a canine case of COVID-19 in the Netherlands.
 What makes it noteworthy is the fact that this dog not only tested positive for the new SARS-CoV-2 antibodies but was euthanized because of severe respiratory disease.
 It is not clear how those two things are related.

 Until now, none of the positive dogs got sick and it appeared that they cannot develop a respiratory disease even when they are infected.
 It is unclear whether the respiratory disease in this particular dog was due to the infection or it had another cause.
 It was an American Bulldog and this breed has its own respiratory challenges.

 Further information: Dogs, Cats, Mink: A Dutch Menagerie of SARS-CoV-2 Cases